invesdwin/invesdwin-context-python/README.md

 rm get-pip.py
 sudo pypy -m pip install py4j
 ```
 Though as always you should measure the performance for your use cases and scripts before deciding on a specific solution.
+Also be aware that [CPython extensions might not be fully compatible with PyPy](http://pypy.org/compat.html).

 ## Recommended Editor